Social Icons

 Directed by Rob Reiner

-I don’t think cancer should be something to joke about, not to mention making a laugh off movie on.
-I also don’t think death should be something to be made fun of.
-But regardless of what I think, The Bucket List is a movie I enjoyed seeing when it first came out in 2007 and I still sat through it laughing when I saw it again in 2015.
+I don’t think cancer should be something to joke about, let alone make a laugh-out-loud movie about.
+I also don’t think death should be made fun of.
+But regardless of what I think, The Bucket List is a movie I enjoyed when it first came out in 2007, and I still found myself laughing when I watched it again in 2015.

-The cast for me where a golden pair.
-The story could have been better though, but then when you look at the events in the movie and the unfortunate way the two leads (Jack Nicholson and Morgan Freeman) met, you cannot help but laugh.
+For me, the cast was a golden pair.
+The story could have been better, but when you look at the events in the movie and the unfortunate way the two leads (Jack Nicholson and Morgan Freeman) met, you can’t help but laugh.

-After the film the term Bucket List, has come to stay in the English dictionary, so if you are wondering where the term came from, there you go.
+After the film, the term “bucket list” became a permanent part of the English dictionary.
+So, if you’re wondering where the term came from, there you go.

-The movie didn’t start off great, the introduction of the leads, could have been given a grander gesture, but the director went for a subtle intro of Morgan and a loud and obnoxious intro of Jack.
-The director’s aim (so plain for the eyes to see) was to make you feel a form of sympathy to one and a nagging dislike of the other.
+The movie didn’t start off great.
+The introduction of the leads could have been given a grander gesture, but the director went for a subtle intro for Morgan and a loud, obnoxious one for Jack.
+The director’s aim—plain to see—was to make you feel sympathy for one and a nagging dislike for the other.

-The movie’s plot was based on these two guys, Carter Chambers (Freeman) and Edward Cole (Nicholson).
-Both has cancer and have been given less than a year to live.
+The movie’s plot revolves around these two guys, Carter Chambers (Freeman) and Edward Cole (Nicholson).
+Both have cancer and have been given less than a year to live.

-Sad and down, wishing they could get more out of their lives, they decided to go on a once in a lifetime trip with a list of the things they would want to do before they die.
+Feeling sad and down, wishing they could get more out of their lives, they decide to go on a once-in-a-lifetime trip with a list of things they want to do before they die.

-It was fun seeing what these old guys were up to, now that they know they have but a few months to live, if it were me or if it were you, the question I will like to ask is:
+It was fun seeing what these old guys were up to, now that they knew they had only a few months to live.
+If it were me—or if it were you—the question I’d like to ask is:

-Would you also not have liked to go out with a bang?
+Wouldn’t you also want to go out with a bang?

 0 comments: